pathaksoumen333/Java-User-Defined-Packages/README.md

 Prime.Primepack:
 This package allows use to find the if the number is or not.

+SortArr.Sortarraypack:
+This package allows user to sort arrays using bubble sort or selection sort technique.
 -------------------------------------------------------------------------------------------------------------------------
 More packages Including soon.....
 Star my Reprository soon will add master Package..